Healthy Food Swaps for Happy Holidays

 Without further ado, what would you choose between the following options?

 Our pick: Real butter is a rich source of vitamin A and trace minerals, such as selenium and conjugated linoleic acid, which support immune function we all need during the holidays.
-Many times margarines contain trans fats in the form of hydrogenated or partially hydrogenated oils that lower our immune function and create inflammation in our bodies.
+Many times margarines contain bad fats that lower our immune function and create inflammation in our bodies.
 Plus, can we all agree butter just tastes better?!

 Our pick: We suggest aiming for 70-85 % cocoa.
 Dark chocolate is high in magnesium, copper, iron, and potassium.
 This holiday favorite is also loaded with antioxidants that help with anti-aging.
-Finally, dark chocolate has a low glycemic index, meaning it won't cause large spikes in blood sugar levels which contribute to weight gain and overeating at the holiday party.
+Finally, dark chocolate has a low glycemic index, meaning it won't cause large spikes in blood sugar levels which contribute to weight gain and overeating.

 Our pick: Top your coffee off with real cream!
 Full-fat cream keeps blood sugar balanced and gives the body a sense of satisfaction without causing inflammation which occurs with more processed products.
 Plus, fat keeps you feeling full and satisfied instead of wanting cookie after cookie.

-Holiday creamers are laden with sugar, hydrogenated oils, food colorings and chemical additives.
+Holiday creamers are laden with sugar, bad fats, food colorings and chemical additives.
 These festive bottles of flavor turn your coffee into a cocktail of chemicals.

 Our pick: Classic, full-fat nog is a healthier choice because it contains good fat from cream that helps to stabilize blood sugar and gives the body a sense of fullness.